The Town of Orangeville has partnered with Commute Ontario to help workplaces and campuses alleviate commuting challenges

 Campaigns, Incentives and Support: Commute Ontario provides everything an organization needs to help engage its employees and students including professional, customized communication tools.
 Monthly incentives reward users and various campaigns highlight the program’s benefits throughout the year.

 Sustainable commuting is an impactful way for individuals to reduce their environmental footprint and save money.
 There are also many benefits for organizations who support a workplace/campus commuter program.
 By encouraging their employees and students to be more active, healthy, and engaged, organizations may experience increased productivity and reduced absenteeism.
 Improving travel options to a workplace or campus may also help to recruit and retain top candidates.

 Commute Ontario is a program developed by SustainMobility, – a non-profit organization.
 In 2018, SustainMobility was awarded a three-year Grow grant from the Ontario Trillium Foundation, making it possible for Commute Ontario to offer its proven programming, free-of-charge, province-wide.

 “Commute Ontario is really taking off on a province-wide scale,” said Glenn Gumulka, Executive Director of SustainMobility.
 “We hear feedback all the time that people are interested in carpooling but need the right tools and resources to find a suitable carpool partner, or they think about trying walking or cycling to work but need a little extra motivation.
 Commute Ontario provides proven tools and resources to help meet these needs.
 We’re thrilled to have the Town of Orangeville onboard!”

 The registration process for organizations is simple and fully supported by the team at Commute Ontario.
-If your organization is interested in registering for Commute Ontario, please contact email@example.com or visit commuteontario.ca.
+Learn more about the program and its benefits here.
+If your organization is interested in registering for Commute Ontario, please contact [email protected] or visit commuteontario.ca.